laurelherting/lmh-headspace/AWS/examTips.md

   user's session to specific instance

 ### Distributing Processing
-* Use when processing large amounts of data that can't be handled by a single compute resource in a timely manner
+* Use when processing large amounts of data that can't be handled by single compute resource in timely manner

 ### Loose Coupling
 * designed to reduce interdependencies
-  * change/failure in one component shouldn't cascade to other components
+  * change/failure in one component shouldn't affect other components

 ### Asynchronous Integration
 * form of loose coupling between services
-* one component generates events and another that consumes them
+* one component generates events and another consumes them

 ### Synchronous replication
 * only acknowledges transaction after it has been durably stored in both primary location